Vance Haynes

-Caleb Vance Haynes Jr. (born February 29, 1928), known as Vance Haynes or C. Vance Haynes Jr., is an archaeologist, geologist and author who specializes in the archaeology of the American Southwest.
+Caleb Vance Haynes Jr. (born February 29, 1928) is an American archaeologist, geologist and author who specializes in the archaeology of the American Southwest.
 Haynes "revolutionized the fields of geoarchaeology and archaeological geology."
 He is known for unearthing and studying artifacts of Paleo-Indians including ones from Sandia Cave in the 1960s, work which helped to establish the timeline of human migration through North America.
 Haynes coined the term "black mat" for a layer of 10,000-year-old swamp soil seen in many North American archaeological studies.

 Haynes was elected in 1990 to the National Academy of Sciences.
 From 1996 to 2004, Haynes worked to keep the Kennewick Man discovery available for science.
 Currently an emeritus Regents' professor at the University of Arizona, Haynes is still active in the School of Anthropology.

 Early life

 Caleb Vance Haynes Jr. was born in 1928 on February 29, Leap Day, in Spokane, Washington.
 He was the only child of his parents, Marjory McLeod and Caleb Vance Haynes, an air officer, commander of a military airfield, who would later rise to the rank of major general in the United States Air Force (USAF).

 One of Haynes's grandfathers was Caleb Hill Haynes Jr., a Democrat in the North Carolina General Assembly.
 Haynes's most famous great-grandfather was Chang Bunker, a twin of the first pair of conjoined twins to be called "Siamese Twins".

 Haynes enrolled in the Colorado School of Mines, studying Geologic Engineering (with the Mining Option) for two years.
 Like his father, Haynes entered the USAF; he served for almost four years 1951–1954.
 During this time, he was posted to air bases in Fairbanks, Austin, El Paso and in Albuquerque.
 At each station he indulged his interest in archaeology, and sought contact with some of the early researchers studying Paleoindian traces.
 He was interested in rocketry and guided missiles, and was posted to special weapons units, including a stint at Sandia Base adjoining Albuquerque.
 In the Albuquerque area on his days off, he explored early human settlement sites with an Air Force colleague.
 After his military stint, Haynes returned to the Colorado School of Mines, earning his Bachelor of Science degree in geology and archaeology in 1956.